ankhgerel1130/ankhgerel1130/README.md

 <img src="banner_github.png" alt="GitHub Banner" width="100%" />

-# Hello World!, I'm Tobi, a German Web Developer 👋🏼:
+# Hello World!
+I'm Ankhgerel 👋🏼

-🛜 currently working on my own [webpage](https://www.tobiasmeyhoefer.de)<br>👨🏼‍🎓 studying media based computer science at Berliner Hochschule für Technik<br>👨🏼‍💻 working as a web developer since 2022 <br>🎬 just started out with my youtube channel <i>tobi tackles tech</i>
+🌐 Currently building my own [personal website](https://your-website-link.com)
+🎓 Studying computer science at the National University of Mongolia (NUM)
+💻 Learning and experimenting with web development and tech projects
+📚 Always exploring new tools, frameworks, and creative ideas
+🚀 On a mission to turn code into impact

 <picture>